cscorley/triage/paper/sections/02_background.md

 # Background & Related Work

-In this
+In this section, we will first discuss the developer identification problem and then review related works for the two categories.
-section, we will first discuss the developer identification problem and then review related works for the two categories.
+\todo{what two cats}

 ## Developer identification